telerik/ajax-docs/api/server/Telerik.Web.UI/RadComboBoxItemCollection.md

 `System.Void`

-###  FindItemByText
+###  AddRange

-Finds the first RadComboBoxItem with Text that
-            matches the given text value.

-#### Remarks
-This method is not recursive.
+Appends the specified array of RadComboBoxItem objects to the end of the
+            current RadComboBoxItemCollection.

 #### Parameters

-#### text `System.String`
+#### items `System.Collections.Generic.IEnumerable{Telerik.Web.UI.RadComboBoxItem}`

-The string to search for.
+The array of RadComboBoxItem o append to the end of the current
+            RadComboBoxItemCollection.

 #### Returns

-`Telerik.Web.UI.RadComboBoxItem` The first RadComboBoxItem that matches the
-            specified text value.
+`System.Void`

-###  FindItemByValue
+###  Contains

-Finds the first RadComboBoxItem with Value that
-            matches the given value.

-#### Remarks
-This methods is not recursive.
+Determines whether the specified RadComboBoxItem object is in the current
+            	RadComboBoxItemCollection.

 #### Parameters

-#### value `System.String`
+#### item `Telerik.Web.UI.RadComboBoxItem`

-The value to search for.
+The RadComboBoxItem object to find.

 #### Returns

+`System.Boolean` true if the current collection contains the specified RadComboBoxItem object;
+            	otherwise, false.

+###  FindItem

+Returns  the first RadComboBoxItem
+            that matches the conditions defined by the specified predicate.
+            The predicate should returns a boolean value.

+#### Parameters

+#### match `System.Predicate{Telerik.Web.UI.RadComboBoxItem}`

-`Telerik.Web.UI.RadComboBoxItem` The first RadComboBoxItem that matches the
+The Predicate <> that defines the conditions of the element to search for.

-            specified value.
+#### Returns

+`Telerik.Web.UI.RadComboBoxItem`

 ###  FindItemByAttribute